Agent swarms: cooperation and coordination under stringent communications constraint: Multi-agent model

 \subsection{Abstractions are not knowledge}

-When using models of the type proposed here, it is important to note that just because an agent property (e.g. ${\Aknow}^a_i$) is defined within the model as being attributable to an agent $a$, and may affect the outcomes of $a$'s actions, this \emph{does not} mean that any actual instance of an agent ``knows'' it, and can directly use that value when decision making.

-In particular, here we have that ${\Aknow}^a_i$ is a representation or \emph{abstraction} of agent $a$'s beliefs about the spatial location of agent $i$, thus telling the model how efficiently agent $a$ can target some agent $i$.
-This is why the model will use it when calculating either what fraction of the information contained in the messages sent actually arrives, as in the continuum communications model; or alternatively whether or not a whole message is received or not, as in the discrete communications model.
+{When using models of the type proposed here, it is important to note that an agent property (e.g. ${\Aknow}^a_i$) is defined within the model as being attributable to an agent $a$, and may affect the outcomes of $a$'s actions.
+However, even though the model of agent $a$ contains a collection of properties, this \emph{does not} mean that the agent decision making can necessarily make use of each and every agent property.
+In particular, here we have that ${\Aknow}^a_i$ is a representation or \emph{abstraction} of agent $a$'s beliefs about the spatial location of agent $i$, thus telling the model how efficiently agent $a$ can target that agent $i$.
+This is why the model will use it when calculating either what fraction of the information contained in the messages sent actually arrives, as in the continuum communications model; or alternatively whether or not a whole message is received, as in the discrete communications model.}

-Despite this, there is no reason why any \emph{actual} agent $a$ will know and be able to use the value of ${\Aknow}^a_i$, e.g. by using it in a formula or algorithm intended to help decision making.
-This is because an actual agent will instead only know some specific ``basket'' of data -- containing entries such as position estimates, likely errors, future plans for movement, and so on -- which need not be reducible in an algorithmic way to the model's substitute, i.e. the abstraction ${\Aknow}^a_i$'s particular value.
-That is, any \emph{actual} agent $a$ might only know a basket of specific details, but not how to synthesise the abstract ${\Aknow}^a_j$ from those details.
-Indeed, even when \emph{we} use this model, we do not know this synthesising process either, nor anything about the basket contents, we merely imagine a suitable process might be formulated for an equally fictional basket of data.
+{Despite this, there is no reason why any \emph{actual} agent $a$ will be aware of and be able to use the value of ${\Aknow}^a_i$ in decision making.
+For example, the model could specify that an agent $a$ has an accuracy ${\Aknow}^a_b = 0.50$ when messaging $b$.
+However, the agent $a$ might not be \emph{aware} that that is the accuracy, so that it cannot use its value of $0.50$ when decision making, e.g. by using it in a formula or algorithm.} This is because an actual agent will instead only be cognisant of some specific ``basket'' of data -- containing entries such as position estimates, likely errors, future plans for movement, and so on -- which need not be reducible in an algorithmic way to the model's substitute, i.e. the abstraction ${\Aknow}^a_i$'s particular value. {That is, any \emph{actual} agent $a$ might only be aware of a basket of specific details, but not how to synthesise the abstract ${\Aknow}^a_j$ from those details.} Indeed, when \emph{we} use this model, we do not know this synthesising process either, nor anything about the basket contents.